Australian shale play Tamboran slides 16% in ASX debut

-July 2 (Reuters) - Tamboran Resources (TBN.AX) shares fell more than 16% in their Australian stock market debut on Friday, underscoring weak investor interest for the country's biggest oil and gas float in a decade amid a global push towards greener energy.
+(Reuters) - Tamboran Resources shares fell more than 16% in their Australian stock market debut on Friday, underscoring weak investor interest for the country’s biggest oil and gas float in a decade amid a global push towards greener energy.

 Shares of the shale gas explorer, which has pitched itself as a “net-zero” producer to allay climate concerns, opened little changed from their offering price at A$0.40 to give the company a market value of A$168.9 million ($126.03 million).